Sep 19, 2019

 - Piggybacking: Piggybacking, also called tailgating, is when an unauthorized person physically follows an authorized person into a restricted corporate area or system.
 One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their RFID card.
 Another method involves a person asking an employee to “borrow” his or her laptop for a few minutes, during which the criminal is able to quickly install malicious software.

 - Pretexting: Pretexting, the human equivalent of phishing, is when a hacker creates a false sense of trust between themselves and the end user by impersonating a co-worker or a figure of authority well known to an end user in order to gain access to login information.
 An example of this type of scam is an email to an employee from what appears to be the head of IT Support or a chat message from an investigator who claims to be performing a corporate audit.

 For all employees to be aware of the various forms of social engineering is essential for ensuring corporate cybersecurity.
 If end users know the main characteristics of these attacks, it’s much more likely they can avoid falling for them.

 Aside from education and awareness, there are other ways to reduce the risk of being hacked.
 Employees should be instructed not to open emails or click links from unknown sources.
 Computers should never be shared with anyone, even for a moment.
-By default, all company desktops, laptops and mobile devices should automatically lock when left idle for longer than 5 minutes (or less).
+By default, all company desktops, laptops, and mobile devices should automatically lock when left idle for longer than five minutes (or less).
 Lastly, ensure your business is prepared to quickly recover from this kind of attack in case an employee does fall victim to one of these schemes.
 Humans are humans after all.
 By leveraging a solid backup and recovery solution, everyone can rest easy.